noamyg/MailMan/README.md

 This project will help you spread some mails around with a simple RestFUL API.

 ## For whom?
-Anyone who already has a SMTP server and whouldn't want to pay for third-party services such as Mailgun or Sendgrid.
+Anyone who already has a SMTP server and whouldn't want to pay for third-party services.

 ## Why?

 Sometimes you just need to be able to let your users send a mail with a click of a button.
-But on some occasions, that wouldn't be so simple to implement.

-1. You may have a static website that doesn't have any SMTP logic.
+1. You may have a static website that doesn't have any SMTP logic (or no back-end at all).
-2. You might have a full-scale application that has it's own SMTP integration, but it has it's own rules that you'd like to bypass.
+2. You might have a full-scale application that has it's own SMTP integration, but it has it's own rules (styling or event-triggered) that you'd wish to bypass.

 Mail Man would let you define your own HTML files as templates for mailing.
 You can embed parameters inside of that HTML and sent their values on your request.